 Public Works Street Maintenance sweeps all curbed streets at least once a year.
 Business districts are swept weekly.
 Non-curbed streets are swept on request only as time allows.
 IT IS AGAINST CITY CODE TO RAKE LEAVES INTO THE STREET.

 Public Works Street Maintenance repairs and replaces all City-owned regulatory, warning and informational signs.
 To report a damaged or missing sign, call (816) 325-7627.

 Traffic signals and street lights are maintained by the Power & Light Department.
 To report a malfunctioning traffic signal, call (816) 325-7500.
 To report a street light out, call Power & Light at (816) 325-7535.

 Street Maintenance crews paint center lines, edge lines, crosswalks, stop bars, turn arrows and railroad crossings.

 A street closure may be necessary for repairs to the pavement, utility work, commercial construction projects or a block party.

-A permit is required for all street closures including those that only block a portion of the street, such as placing a temporary trash dumpster for construction waste.
-The permit is $25 and may be obtained from the Public Works Department on the third floor of City Hall.
+A Right-of-Way permit is required for all street closures including those that only block a portion of the street.
+One example would be placing a trash dumpster on the street instead of in the driveway.
+The permit is $40 and may be obtained from the Public Works Department on the third floor of City Hall.